 Practical breeding course.
 (HFA251, AQB270, or other courses containing animal breeding plans.)

 Participation in group work and presentations.
-Submission of individual assignment.
+Submission of reports.

 Special requirements in Science